pstrinkle/drf-coupons/README.md

    You can specify a list of groups that can perform specific actions against the coupons, such as restricting who can create or list coupons.

    By default all endpoints are open except list.

+   `retrieve` does not allow restriction because it doesn't generally need to support such permissions.

+   `patch` is not supported as an endpoint and is therefore also not in the `COUPON_PERMISSIONS`.

    ```
    COUPON_PERMISSIONS = {
        'CREATE': ['groupa', 'groupb'],
        'LIST': ['groupa'],
        'DELETE': ['groupb'],
-       'RETRIEVE': ['groupa'],
        'UPDATE': ['groupb'],
    }
    ```

-   You don't need to specify every endpoint in the list and can provide an empty list.
+   You don't need to specify every endpoint in the list and can provide an empty list for an endpoint.

 2. Communicate with coupon endpoints.